adiroiban/fitbit-os-meistertask/README.md

 reminder that when battery is low, Fitbit OS will show something here.
 So the app should not place anything critical there.

-A red X is show when device is not connected to the companion.

-A blue '@' is show when the device has sent a message and is waiting for a response from the companion.

 ## UI/UX